aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/concepts.md

 #[Intersections and traffic signals](toc.md#toc)

+## Basic Concepts

 "Saying there appears to be some clotting is like saying there's a traffic jam ahead.
 Is it a ten-car pile up, or just a really slow bus in the center lane?
 And if it is a bus, is that bus thrombotic or embolic?
 I think I pushed the metaphor too far."- House,MD

-## Basic Concepts

 ### About intersections

 Intersection is the area where two or more roads encounter each other.
 The use of the word in Traffic Engineering technical environment implies in "roads for vehicles" and "at the same level", but very often the expressions "at-grade intersections" or "single grade intersections" are used to confirm the concept; for fly-overs and underpasses the term used is "interchange" or still "separated-grade interchange".
 When more than one mode is involved, the common traffic engineers' wording is "crossing" -- one of the roads is assumed to be a "carriageway" -- as in  "pedestrian crossing"; recently the term "multimodal intersection" has been applied.

-By this definition, intersection implies in conflicts for vehicles to use the same space,and can refer to an unidirectional T-shaped or Y-shaped confluence area; the conflicts there gets clear when there is no space to accommodate the two incoming flows on the exiting stream in a congested situation.
+By this definition, intersection implies in conflicts for vehicles to use the same space, and can refer to an unidirectional T-shaped or Y-shaped confluence area; the conflicts there gets clear when there is no space to accommodate the two incoming flows on the exiting stream in a congested situation.

 ![high volume in an Y-shaped intersection](img/crowded-Y-junction.png  "a Y junction that is an intersection.")